altanai/tunnel-path-selection/draft-altanai-masque-multipath_nested_tunnels.md

 ### 2: Multiple Active VPN Uplinks used in weighted round robin order or ECMP

-Traffic Shaping generic rules can be based on QoS such as MOS, loss, latency, jitter, usage history, throughput on all VPN sessions or other customized score.
-Attributes such as app type, address or even client identifier such as mac address can be used to balace load accross available options.
-    - (+) fair by design
+In case of multiple Active VPN Uplinks available, multiple paths are available to a  destination which can be split tunneled, tunneled via different application or network layer or both such as nested tunneled.
+With so many options generic traffic shaping rules are often applied which may be based on QoS such as MOS, loss, latency, jitter, usage history, throughput on all VPN sessions or any other customized score.
+Attributes such as app type, address or even client identifier such as mac address can also be used to balance load across available options.
+Simple loop techniques such as Weighted Round Robin do not offer much granularity and can also result in misconfiguration or worse still creating a bottleneck.
+Other means of balancing the traffic across available paths are Equal-cost multi-path (ECMP)[RFC2992] which is fair by design and routes packets along multiple paths of equal cost but suffers from limited adaptability especially in sudden changes of network conditions and heterogeneous environments of unequal costs.
-    - (-) can lead to detrimental user experience
+Although it is tough to make a path selection algorithm which is ideal for balance, scalability as well optimized for all kinds of resource utilization, not having a common basis for path selection can not only lead to detrimental user experience but also undue strain on the network.

 ### 3. Policy-Based routing that use flow preferences to pin traffic to a particular path
 It is common for device or network policy to manage network flows such as bandwidth allocation or rate limiting, Geo or proximity based rules.
 At the device level these policies may prioritize some packets over others to avoid queing delay.
 Modern hybrid deployments employ many uplinks with a varity of traffic shaping policies which can be adjusted dynmaically not only based on Qos but also on hop-by-hop insights from network, tracking uplink's utilization, uptime, failure or outages.